cs0320-f23/term-project-rdbrooks-meball-jzdzilow-sridley/README.md

 http://localhost:3333/debuggingPartnerDone?debuggingPartner= --> remove a debugging partner by name

 http://localhost:3333/getInfo --> gets general information on the current state of the collab hours manager

+http://localhost:3333/getInfo?role=debuggingPartner&name= --> gets info on a specific debugging partner by name

+http://localhost:3333/getInfo?role=helpRequester&name= --> gets info on a specific help requester by name